A what? A vital glossary of the key terms and phrases used in this site and in the book, to help you understand what is going on.

 A qualified doctor who performs non invasive or minimally invasive procedures to alter or enhance the physical appearance.

 A qualified medical nurse who has completed additional training and has qualified to assess and treat the skin cosmetically.
-Many aesthetic nurses are also nurse-prescribers, which means that they are qualified to prescribe prescription-only products such as Botox.
+Many aesthetic nurses are also nurse-prescribers, which means that they are qualified to prescribe prescription-only products such as toxins.

 A surgeon who has undertaken further training and is qualified to perform operations or invasive medical procedures to change the physical appearance for cosmetic rather than medical reasons.